Open Broadband – Broadband Access Abstraction (OB-BAA)

 Demonstrated for the first time ever at Broadband World Forum 2018, OB-BAA enables standardized, automated and accelerated deployment of new cloud-based access infrastructure and services.

 Broadband Access Abstraction under BBF’s Open Broadband initiative is an open source project that specifies Northbound Interfaces (NBI), Core Components and Southbound Adaption Interfaces (SAI) for functions associated with the access network devices that have been virtualized.

 OB-BAA facilitates co-existence and seamless migration bringing the agility to adapt to a wide variety of software defined access models as they become defined by vendors and providers in a potentially vast market.

-This Open Broadband reference implementation enables standardized, SDN-automated and accelerated deployment and management (e.g., configuration, reporting, alarms, performance monitoring and fault mangement) of new cloud-based access infrastructure and services.
+The Open Broadband reference implementation enables standardized, SDN-automated and accelerated deployment and management (e.g., configuration, reporting, alarms, performance monitoring and fault management) of new cloud-based access infrastructure and services.

 The OB-BAA project is designed to be deployed within the BBF’s CloudCO environment as one or more virtualized network functions (VNFs).
 Because the NBI and SAI utilize standardized data models and the Core components of the OB-BAA project are designed as virtualized micro-services with specified interfaces, the components of the OB-BAA project can also be adapted and deployed in other virtualized environments.

 To access and overview of Open Broadband – Broadband Access Abstraction, click here.

 To view a webinar explaining the standardization and automated deployment of cloud-based access services that is the hear of the OB-BAA project, click here.